Epiophlebia superstes: Egg-parasitoid wasps

 Myrmaridae wasps are common parasites of the eggs of Epiophlebia superstes.
 Female wasps walk around the surface of the plant investigating it with their antennas, upon finding an egg to parasite, the wasp situates her ovipositor vertical to the surface of the plant and pushes it, piercing the egg of Epiophlebia superstes and laying her own eggs inside.
 The growth of the parasite is fast, quickly turning into the pupal stage and emerging in just a few days, much earlier than the hatching of the unparasitized eggs.
 With adult wasps starting to reproduce and lay eggs soon after their emergence.

 Infected dragonfly eggs are easily distinguished from uninfected ones, as instead of their usual white color, they present the distinct coloring of the parasite in its pupal state, which is mostly yellow, darkening into black and red colors during its later stages.

 Hatching and prolarval stage

 The shrimp-like prolarva has a sharp tail edge and needs around 120 seconds to exit the egg, emerging from the plant, to then jump off the plant and into the water.
 Several minutes after reaching the water surface, after a period longer than that of most other dragonflies, the prolarval exuvia is cast and the first instar larva sinks to the stream bed.

 Larval stage

 The first instar larva presents a body length of 1.24 mm, a head width of 0.40 mm and an antennal length of 0.21 mm.
 The instar presents a lifestyle similar to other dragonflies and will continue growing throughout the different larval stages until reaching maturity.
 This larval stage lasts five to eight years.

-During early larval development, E. superstes is specialized in moving in faster currents.
+During early larval development, Epiophlebia superstes is specialized in moving in faster currents.